cs4118/recitations/B-Sockets-ServerTesting/sockets-servertesting.md

 `siege http://<hostname>:<port>/<url>`

 This will run for an infinite amount of time.
+When you <kbd>Ctrl</kbd>-<kbd>C</kbd>
-When you CTRL-C out of the command, a list of statistics will be outputted on your terminal.
+out of the command, a list of statistics will be outputted on your terminal.

 A better way to test with siege is using its options.
 The `-c` and `-r` options are particularly useful, as they allow you to specify the number of concurrent